youngkyoonjang/MessagePassingFramework/README.md

 1. Install Docker: https://docs.docker.com/engine/install/ubuntu/
 2. If you cannot clone this repository using 'git clone', please download the entire repository.
 It happens because it is currently private.
 3. You need to install pip or pip3 (e.g., if you use python3, 'sudo apt-get install python3-pip')
 4. The code is designed to use 'python' command.
-If your OS only support python3, do 'Find & Replace' from 'python ' to 'python3 '.
+If your OS only support python3, do 'python3' instead of 'python' in the command line.
 5. If you see error message related to'RuntimeError: Not compiled with GPU support' when testing --hand, you need to change stable version docker command.
 * If you have an error related to tas_hand.py, it might be the case of downloading model failure.
 In this case, please download the 'faster_rcnn_1_8_89999.pth' file directly from the [100DOH](https://github.com/ddshan/hand_object_detector) github repository.
 Then, put it in the <root>/tas_perception/hand_object/models/ folder.